 Our audit was conducted for the purpose of forming opinions on the basic financial statements and the budget comparison schedule that collectively comprise the Hospital's financial statements as a whole.
-The accompanying schedules of pledged collateral and individual deposit and investment accounts as required by Section 2.2.2 NMAC, are presented for purposes of additional analysis and are not required parts of the basic financial statements.
+The accompanying schedules of pledged collateral, individual deposit and investment accounts, indigent care cost and funding report, and calculations of cost of providing indigent care, as required by Section 2.2.2 NMAC, are presented for purposes of additional analysis and are not required parts of the basic financial statements.